signalfire/truelayer-payments/README.md

 ]);

 ```
-4. In your code follow the TrueLayer link to authorise payment with bank
+4. In your code follow the TrueLayer link to authorise payment directly with bank.
+This is found as the first element in a results array inside body in response (so $response['body']['results'][0]['auth_uri'])

-5. Once returned to site check the status of the payment (that it has been paid and has status of executed) by polling the following method passing in the simp_id from the previous response
+5. You will be returned back to the page on your site that you passed as 'redirect_uri' when you created the payment (This URI has to be whitelisted in the TrueLayer console).
+Once returned to site to check the status of the payment (that it has been paid and has status of executed) by calling the following method passing in the payment_id appended to the 'redirect_uri' on returning to your site.

 ```
-$response = $payment->getPaymentStatus($response['simp_id']);
+$response = $payment->getPaymentStatus($_GET'payment_id']);
 ```